MicrosoftDocs/learn/learn-pr/azure/build-first-chat-app-web-pubsub/includes/2-overview-static-web-app.md

 1. The Functions `validate` API is triggered periodically for [CloudEvents Abuse Protection](https://github.com/cloudevents/spec/blob/v1.0/http-webhook.md#4-abuse-protection) when the events in Azure Web PubSub are configured with predefined parameter `{event}`, that is, https://$STATIC_WEB_APP/api/{event}.

 > [!NOTE]
-> The Functions APIs `connect` and `message` are triggered when Azure Web PubSub service is configured with these two events.
+> The Functions APIs `connect` and `message` are triggered when the Azure Web PubSub service is configured with these two events.